 Well, everything!
 When I study – I usually carry a small pencil case with bits from the stationery box (highlighter, pencil, rubber, felt-tip, fountain pen, and ruler) just because you never know when you might have a spare 30 mins to do a bit of reading.
 Annnnd I write a lot of letters (I’ve also received lots too!)

-I lived abroad for a good 18 months and went travelling after that, and while email is a great way to stay in touch, I learnt that my closest friends loved receiving letters and postcards.
+I lived abroad for a good 18 months and went travelling after that.
+While email is a great way to stay in touch, I learnt that my closest friends loved receiving letters and postcards.

 So that’s what I started to do.
 I would visit a new city/country and buy a whole bunch of postcards or cards and send them off.
 I have a few friends who have postcards from every country I’ve visited in the last 9 years (it’s a fair amount).
-I guess that I’d like to think that one day, when we’re all dead that the these postcards will be preserved and someone in the way off future will read them and get an idea of what life was like.
+Maybe one day, when we’re all dead these postcards will be preserved and someone in the way off future will read them and get an idea of what life was like.

 I guess when you live somewhere without electricity/TV/internet these things become really important.
-It’s something that I try and keep going in my relationship – I make sure that my boyfriend and I write notes or cards to each other, either just because or on special occasions.
-Because I’m not overly good with the emotional stuff – and WhatsApp is only good for so much – that when I write with my favourite pen it’s like all of that just flows out of me.
+It’s something that I try and keep going in my relationship.
+I make sure that my boyfriend and I write notes or cards to each other, either just because or on special occasions.
+Because I’m not overly good with the emotional stuff.
+And WhatsApp is only good for so much.
+So that when I write with my favourite pen it’s like all of that just flows out of me.

 So I guess what I’m trying to say is that I’m a bit of a stationery fiend.
 But you know what?
 I’m ok with that.
 My hobby makes other people happy, it provides with a small amount of creative relief and most of all?
 Anyone can do it!

-So find your most favourite pen (that really swish biro, that really nice gel ink that makes your writing really neat) and write a note to someone that you love, and tell them why you love them.
+So find your most favourite pen.
+How about that really swish biro, that really nice gel ink that makes your writing really neat?
+Then write a note to someone that you love, and tell them why you love them.
 Honestly, it’s the cheapest way to make someone happy 🙂

 Natasha Chowdory is a librarian at a big tech company in Reading.
 It means that she gets to talk about Star Wars and YA books at work and come home and watch the latest episode of Arrow/Flash/Legends/The Magicians.